Ne0n09/cloudflared-remotefalcon/docs/index.md

 ## Architecture

-Adding a bit to the Remote Falcon architecture diagram from [here](https://docs.remotefalcon.com/docs/developer-docs/how-it-works/architecture), we have Cloudflared and MinIO.
+Adding a bit to the Remote Falcon architecture diagram from [here](https://docs.remotefalcon.com/docs/developer-docs/how-it-works/architecture), we have Cloudflared and Versity Gateway.

 All web traffic goes through [Cloudflared](about/containers.md#cloudflared){ data-preview } directly into [NGINX](about/containers.md#nginx){ data-preview }.

-Then we also have [MinIO](about/containers.md#minio){ data-preview } to provide object storage.
-The [control-panel](about/containers.md#control-panel){ data-preview } connects directly to MinIO and MinIO is connected to NGINX to allow for images to be viewable when used on the viewer page.
+Then we also have [Versity Gateway](about/containers.md#versitygw){ data-preview } to provide object storage.
+The [control-panel](about/containers.md#control-panel){ data-preview } connects directly to Versity Gateway and Versity Gateway is connected to NGINX to allow for images to be viewable when used on the viewer page.

 ### cloudflared-remotefalcon flowchart